cloudera/terraform-provider-cdp/README.md

 ## Provider Documentation

-Find detailed documentation for the provider in the [docs](./docs) folder.
+Documentation for the latest release can be found at [CDP docs at the Terraform Registry](https://registry.terraform.io/providers/cloudera/cdp/latest/docs)

 Provider documentation is maintained according to [terraform guidance](https://www.terraform.io/docs/registry/providers/docs.html).